Gray's monitor: In captivity

-There are two Philippine zoos which are successfully breeding this species, which are Avilon Zoo and Paradise Reptile Zoo.
+One Philippine zoo, Avilon Zoo, has achieved successful breeding of this species.
 For many years, the only report of a breeding outside of the Philippines was a single baby hatched at the Dallas Zoo in 1994, until the LA Zoo hatched them for the first time in 2015.
 Dallas gave their two female monitors to the Oklahoma City Zoo in May 2013.